 Dairy foods are a good source of high-quality protein.
 Not only does protein help us feel fuller longer, but it also protects muscles after we work out, strengthens our immune system and regulates our metabolism.

 Milk contains two types of protein: casein (80%) and whey (20%).
 Both offer high-quality protein and essential amino acids in amounts sufficient to support the many roles of protein in the body.
 White milk, chocolate milk, cheese, cottage cheese, yogurt and Greek-style yogurt all contain high-quality protein.
-Proteins from animal food sources are complete high-quality proteins, and most proteins from plants are lower-quality proteins.
+Proteins from animal food sources are complete high-quality proteins.
+The high-quality protein found in milk, cheese, yogurt and whey protein powder, as well as in meat, pork, poultry, fish, eggs and soy, can help you meet your daily needs.
+Since most plant proteins do not provide significant amounts of all the essential amino acids the body needs, a variety of plant foods are often needed.

 Whey protein is one of the best sources of branched-chain amino acids (BCAA), including leucine, which has been shown to stimulate muscle protein synthesis.
 Whey protein can be removed from milk, dried into a powder and used as an ingredient providing high-quality protein to a number of food and beverages.